yiimaker/yii2-email-templates/docs/guide/email-template-behavior.md

 Email template behavior
 =======================

-You can use email template behaviour for appending the email template to the your ActiveRecord model.
+You can use email template behaviour for appending the email template to your ActiveRecord model.

 ## One template